uwcartlab/webmapping/Chapter06/readme.md

 ###### Figure 1.2: The prototype popup maintains its original content

-Prototypes and constructor functions are advanced JavaScript concepts, so we do not expect you to rely on them heavily for your Leaflet lab.
+Prototypes and constructor functions are advanced JavaScript concepts, so we do not expect you to rely on them heavily for your Leaflet map.
 However, consider how you can make use of prototypes and constructors as you begin to plan your final project.

 > ### **Refactor any duplicate code in your script using either procedural or object-oriented programming.**